YadavYashvant/Droidploy/README.md

 ## What is this?

-Droidploy lets you run actual Node.js backends **on your Android phone** and deploy them to the internet with zero hassle.
+Droidploy lets you run Node.js backends **on your Android phone** and deploy them to the internet.
 No root required, no sketchy workarounds—just pure Android magic.

 ## Why would I want this?